fabricetriboix/rtsys/README.md

 Copyright
 ---------

-Please refer to the [LICENSE](LICENSE) file.
+This software is dual-licensed under the GPLv3 and a commercial license.
+The text of the GPLv3 is available in the [LICENSE](LICENSE) file.

-This software is dual-licensed.
-A commercial license can be provided, please contact me (Fabrice Triboix) for more information.
+A commercial license can be provided if you do not wish to be bound by the terms of the GPLv3, or for other reasons.
+Please refer to the introduction above.

 The Modules